rpm4real/rpm4real.github.io/_thoughts/pandas_tables.md

 ---
-title: Pretty Tables on pandas
+title: Pretty Tables with pandas
 layout: "post"
 description: A guide to creating presentable tables in python using pandas.
 date: 2019-05-06